uludag/nosql-biosets/readme.md

+_This project has been in archive state since about year 2020.
+It did not reeach to a good level of maturity before moving to the archive state._

 # Project aim and summary

-NoSQL-biosets project includes scripts for indexing and querying selected free bioinformatics datasets.
+NoSQL-biosets project included naive scripts for indexing and querying selected free bioinformatics datasets.

-Elasticsearch and MongoDB are two databases supported for most datasets included in the project.
+Elasticsearch and MongoDB were two databases supported for most datasets included in the project.
-Neo4j and PostgreSQL support was implemented as the third database option for few datasets, namely for IntEnz, PubTator and HGNC.
+Naive Neo4j and PostgreSQL support was implemented for few datasets, namely for IntEnz, PubTator and HGNC.

 ## Datasets supported

-Datasets that had more attention and have more stable support:
+Datasets that had more attention were:

 * UniProtKB [datasets](
   ftp://ftp.ebi.ac.uk/pub/databases/uniprot/current_release/knowledgebase/complete